Travel guide Bolivia

 9. #Pacific

-Bolivia is the only country in Latin America, along with Paraguay, that does not have access to the sea.
+Along with Paraguay, Bolivia is the only Latin American country without access to the sea.
 Yet Bolivia had one until it lost a four-year war with Chile in 1883.
-In 2018, the International Court of Justice ruled: Chile does not have to negotiate with its neighbor for access to the Pacific Ocean.
+In 2018, the International Court of Justice ruled that Chile does not have to negotiate with its neighbor for access to the Pacific Ocean.

 10. #Plurinational

 Since the 2009 constitution, ratified by popular referendum, Bolivia has become "El Estado Plurinacional de Bolivia".
-Spanish (Castellano) and 37 other indigenous languages are now official.
-These 37 languages represent as many indigenous peoples, who sit in the Plurinational Legislative Assembly.
+Spanish (castellano) and 37 other indigenous languages are now official languages.
+These 37 languages represent as many indigenous peoples, who have seats in the Plurinational Legislative Assembly.

 11. #Salteña